Laterunner/Chess_Game_Tracker/README.md

 All game data, SAN moves and PGN are saved to a file.

-If wanted the program shows the current best move proposoal by stockfish and the curent evaluation in an info window.
+If wanted the program shows the current best move proposal by stockfish and the curent evaluation in an info window.

 A scoresheet is shown during the game and could be printed out after the game.
 For there is a link to lichess/analysis with the game data.

-Abbreviations
+Abbreviations:
-FEN  Forsythe Edwards Notation
+FEN:  Forsythe Edwards Notation
-UCI Universal Schess Interface
+UCI:  Universal Schess Interface
-SAN Standard Chess Notation
+SAN:  Standard Chess Notation
-PGN Portable Game Notatiom
+PGN:  Portable Game Notatiom

 References:
 1. Murat Sahin    https://github.com/sta314/chess_state_recognition